Twiddlle/acl-nest/readme.md

 ```

 ### Multiple parameters
-You can even specify multiple params like objects, actions from model.
+You can even specify multiple parameters like objects, and actions from a model.
 ```typescript
 @Controller()
 export class YourController {